OGarland001/AWS-SIEM-TPot/README.md

 ## What I learned

 - AWS EC2 Cloud tools and security practices.
-- Elastic Dashboards: this gave me a really cool experience with such a powerful data visualizing tool
+- Elastic Dashboards: this gave me a really cool experience with such a powerful data visualizing tool.
 - This was a really cool oppurtunity to learn more about SIEMs and detecting attacks over a network.
+\o/ Can't wait to work on some more Cyber Security Projects!!!